mciach/HGTin44EDF/README.md

 *Note 2: It's worth checking the results at this stage manually, inspecting the threes before and after the filtering, checking their biological plausibility, and comparing them to an independent online BLASTp search as well as species trees to check if they agree (they won't agree 100%, obviously, but should agree for the most part; we generally want to obtain gene trees that have some minor differences to the corresponding species trees.
 Those differences correspond e.g. to HGTs; however, gene trees evolve mostly vertically, so should agree with the species trees except for a few branches).
 Inspecting the results here will help you adjust the parameters (and the pipeline in general) to your needs.*

-## 9. Re-clustering the sequences (not a part of the final workflow).
+## (optional) P9.
+Re-clustering the sequences (not a part of the final workflow).
-This is fully optional, and we didn't do it in the final version because it had very little influence on the results.
+This step is fully optional, and we didn't do it in the final version because it had very little influence on the results.
 However, to be formally correct, you may want to perform the clustering again if the previous steps resulted in removing of some sequences.
 Generally removing any sequence can alter the clustering structure (because it changes the structure of the homology graph), but if it's only a few sequences, the changes are typically negligible.
-In our case we got almost the same clusters as in step 6 (you can test it by simply comparing the Jaccard score between matching clusters), so it wasn't worth it to repeat the whole procedure again.
+In our case we got almost the same clusters as in step P6 (you can test it by simply comparing the Jaccard score between matching clusters), so it wasn't worth it to repeat the whole procedure again.

-## 10. Recomputing trees (workflow step 11)
+## P10.
+Recomputing trees (workflow step 11)
-As opposed to step 9, this step is necessary, because in step 8 we've changed the FASTAs from which the trees are computed.
+As opposed to step P9, this step is necessary, because in step P8 we've changed the FASTAs from which the trees are computed.
 This, in general, will result in different ML trees, and almost always in different branch lengths.
 This also applies to any other tree filtering procedures, such as removing rogue taxa - you typically can't simply remove branches from ML trees, you need to recompute them afterwards to adjust their topologies and branch lengths.
 1. Align the FASTAs from `third_round_clusters` and move the alignments to `third_round_raw_alignments`.